 From plenty of outdoor recreational activities to rich history and plenty of museums, Tallahassee is a perfect place for people to take on nature and get involved in various outdoor activities.
 The name Tallahassee comes from a Muskogean Indian word, which means “old fields” or “old Towns”.
 True to its name, the city has plenty of heritage, history, and culture.
 One can witness untamed wild nature as well as beautifully landscaped gardens that are straight from some fairytale movie or a book.
 Tallahassee has something to offer to everyone, regardless of your interest, you are going to find numerous enjoyable, fun, and unique things to see, witness, and experience.

-If one wants to return to nature, relax and observe wildlife in their truest form, they have countless challenging as well as easy trails to choose from.
-The place is perfect for people who love nature and want to spend some time in it.
+If one wants to return to nature, relax and observe wildlife in their truest form, Tallahassee has countless challenging as well as easy trails to choose from.
+The place is perfect for people who love nature and want to spend some time outdoors.
 That being said, there are plenty of other activities you can do too.
-Whether you are looking for what the city has to offer without you spending big bucks or just looking to explore the city fully, we have compiled a list that has something for everyone.
+Whether you are looking for what the city has to offer without you spending big bucks or just looking to explore the city holistically, we have compiled a list that has something for everyone.
 Here is a list of 15 free (or really cheap) things that you can do while you are in Tallahassee, which is for sure going to be a lot of fun.

 - 15 Free Things To Do In Tallahassee